 We are dedicated to providing a safe, healthy and respectful work environment for an engaged, inclusive workforce.
-Mosaic's Environmental Health and Safety Management System, aligned to ISO 14001, OHSAS 18001 and ANSI-Z10, integrates internationally regarded best management practices into our operations while affirming our ongoing safe and environmentally responsible performance.
-We strive to continually improve Mosaic's management system through efforts such as annual self- assessments, which are reviewed by a combined internal and external consultant audit team.
+Mosaic's Environmental Health and Safety Management System (the Mosaic Management System [MMS]), aligned to ISO 14001, ISO 45001 and ANSI-Z10, integrates internationally regarded best management practices into our operations while affirming our ongoing safe and environmentally responsible performance.
+We strive to continually improve Mosaic's management system through efforts such as annual self-assessments, which are reviewed by both internal and external experts.

-Mosaic's safety management system is designed to identify, evaluate and control risks.
+The Mosaic Management System is designed to identify, evaluate and control risks.
 This proactive approach allows us to understand the risks, take action and prevent incidents from occurring in the first place.
-We have targets for risk reduction controls at all facilities which continues the drive toward zero injuries and incidents.
-Incident management is one of ten elements of the management system and focuses on thorough incident investigation resulting in corrective and preventative actions.
+We have risk reduction controls at all facilities which continues the drive toward zero injuries and incidents.
+Incident management is one of 10 elements of the Mosaic Management System and focuses on thorough incident investigation resulting in corrective and preventative actions.
 Mosaic's best practice is to communicate incident investigation findings to ensure lessons learned are shared throughout the company.